-Informational update on the continued development of the Major Project Advancement Policy (MAP) and the MTC Framework for the Transit and Intercity Rail Capital Program (TIRCP) state funding program.
-This update will include:
+Proposed revisions to the Major Project Advancement Policy (MAP) and the MTC Framework for the Transit and Intercity Rail Capital Program (TIRCP) state funding program.
+Proposed revisions include:

-- 1. A FY2023-24 and FY2024-25 TIRCP funding summary informed by the recently adopted state budget and a funding proposal for Level 1 MAP projects. - 2.
-Summary of the proposed Stage Gate process for MAP projects to move between levels based on an evaluation of cost and funding, policy reinforcements and readiness. - 3.
-Summary of the MAP programmatic categories. - 4.
-Summary of next steps related to future revisions to the MTC federal Bipartisan Infrastructure Law Regional Endorsement List focused on MAP projects and programmatic categories.
+- Commit \$770 million in FY2023-24 and FY2024-25 TIRCP funding to the BART Core Capacity Program (\$350M), the VTA BART to Silicon Valley Phase II project (\$375M) and a Transit Operations Reserve (\$45M). - 2.
+Adoption of the Stage Gate process for MAP projects to move between levels based on an evaluation of cost and funding, policy reinforcements and readiness.

+Staff will also present information on megaproject cost increases and potential future changes to the Bipartisan Infrastructure Law - Regional Endorsement List.